 Even with excellent oral hygiene, wear-and-tear over time can cause teeth to become worn, broken or cracked.
 Replacing damaged teeth with dental crowns protects the tooth from sustaining further damage, preserves the jaw’s natural tooth alignment and adds invaluable strength to the tooth structure.

 Our Fraser Dental dentists are experienced in creating and fitting superior quality crowns.
 The process involves removing a small amount of the top and sides of the tooth.
 The crown can then be fitted like a thimble over the remaining tooth structure, surrounding it and providing structural support.
 It is a straight-forward procedure that is completed within two appointments.

 We manufacture each crown individually in our laboratory, ensuring a customised fit.

-Crowns can be made entirely of porcelain, ceramic, gold, or a combination of these materials.
-Each crown is custom made individually by our laboratory.
-Placing your new crown is a straightforward procedure that takes two appointments.
+Crowns can be made of porcelain, ceramic, gold or a combination of these materials.

 Our skilled technicians create crowns in our laboratory, using a combination of different shades to achieve just the right colour.
 They are strengthened at high heat for maximum durability.
 Porcelain and ceramic crowns are particularly strong and resilient, providing excellent support for weakened teeth while maintaining a completely natural appearance.